fofore/diary/2013/01/21-wk03-Mon.md

 ##linuxlearn

-1. the command used to find if the file has the content, and show the line
+1.the command used to find if the file has the content, and show the line

     cat **** | grep ****
 TODO:also need to know, what the cat command means